korawica/fmtutil/README.md

 - [FormatterGroup Object](#formattergroup-object)
 - [Usecase](#usecase)

-This **Formatter** package was created for `parse` and `format` any string values that match format pattern with Python regular expression.
+This **Formatter Utility Objects** package was created for `parse` and `format` any string values that match a format pattern string with Python regular expression.
 This package be the co-pylot project for stating to my **Python Software Developer** role.

+:dart: First objective of this project is include necessary formatter objects for any data components package which mean we can `parse` any complicate names on data source and ingest the right names to in-house or data target.

 ## Installation

 ```shell
 pip install fmtutil
 ```

-:dart: First objective of this project is include necessary formatter objects for any data components package which mean we can `parse` any complicate names on data source and ingest the right names to in-house or data target.

 For example, we want to get filename with the format like, `filename_20220101.csv`, on the file system storage, and we want to incremental ingest the latest file with